michael/hub/README.md

    ./start.sh -t
    ```

-2. Start the Composer and press `ctrl + alt + t`
+2. Start the Composer (`composer/build/app/osx/Substance.app`) and press `ctrl + alt + t`

-   Now you can play around with the test suite.
+   Now playing around with the test suite should be self-explanatory.